smafira-bf3r/smafira-st/index.md

 ### Automatic annotation task

-The participant should enter the PMID into the SMAFIRA tool, export the list of results, and automatically annotate the top 10 articles, using the system(s) they chose or developed for this aim.
+The participant should enter the PMID into the SMAFIRA tool and validate the top 10 articles from the list (as ordered by the "SMAFIRA Rank", the default ranking).
+Subsequently, they can automatically annotate the articles using the system(s) they choose or developed for this aim.

 ## Teams and participants